nutrition

 Why iron is important

 Iron is important to your health for a variety of reasons.
-The first thing to know is that it is an essential part of hemoglobin, which is a red blood cell protein that delivers oxygen from the lungs to the tissues.
+The first thing to know is that it’s an essential part of hemoglobin, which is a red blood cell protein that delivers oxygen from the lungs to the tissues.
 It’s also a component of myoglobin, another protein that helps deliver oxygen throughout your body.
 In these roles, iron is necessary for supporting muscle metabolism and healthy connective tissue.
 Moreover, your body needs iron for physical growth, neurological development, cellular functioning, and the synthesis of some hormones.

 Individuals that should take iron